matthewmoscou/matthewmoscou.github.io/AthenaSWAN.markdown

 > Ans Hekkenberg discusses the importance of diversity within science.
 She highlights the role of diversity in idenifying new solutions to intractible problems, x, y, and z.

+Snow Brown and the Seven Detergents: A Metanarrative on Science and the Scientific Method [link](https://www.jstor.org/stable/40004461)

 ## Unconcious bias
 Science faculty's subtle gender biases favor male students [link](www.pnas.org/cgi/doi/10.1073/pnas.1211286109)